mokkabonna/inquirer-autocomplete-prompt/README.md

 npm install inquirer-autocomplete-prompt
 ```

-inquier v9 and inquirer-autocomplete-prompt v3 and higher are native esm modules, this mean you cannot use the commonjs syntax `require('inquirer-autocomplete-prompt')` anymore.
+inquirer v9 and inquirer-autocomplete-prompt v3 and higher are native esm modules, this mean you cannot use the commonjs syntax `require('inquirer-autocomplete-prompt')` anymore.
 If you want to learn more about using native esm in Node, I'd recommend reading [the following guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
 Alternatively, you can rely on an older version until you're ready to upgrade your environment:

 ```
 npm install inquirer-autocomplete-prompt@^2.0.0